How many hours of labor is a head gasket?

 What is a Head Gasket?

-Several factors can influence the total labor time for a head gasket replacement:
+Several factors can influence the amount of labor required to replace a head gasket, including:

 How long will a car run with a bad head gasket?